 ‘Have faith in India’ is the pitch GE India President & Chief Executive John L Flannery plans to make at the Global Leadership Meeting of top 500 GE executives at Boca, Florida, in the first week of January.
 He tells Sudipto Dey that 2012 has been the most difficult year since his appointment as India head in 2009.
 He also explains why his faith in the country still remain intact.
 Edited excerpts:

+The period since you took charge of India operations coincides with your company’s re-structuring and localisation of India operations.
+How different is GE India in 2012 from 2009?
 Very different, though we changed the structure more than the strategy.
 We always wanted to be a big infra player in India – in sectors such as energy, healthcare, education, locomotives, etc. In 2009, we had a big technology presence in Bangalore in the form of a global research platform.
 We were in the process of winding down our Genpact legacy.
 The commercial part was essentially the sales arm of global businesses.
 We were importing products from the US and there were sales teams on the ground here.
 We were more of a back-office capability in BPO, technology and sales offices.
 But we were not growing; in fact, shrinking a little.
 Then, we changed the structure to P&L, and the management wanted to experiment and see if a management team on ground would find more traction.

+Given GE’s pedigree, why do you think that happened?
 It was a focus issue.
 India at that time would have been 1-2 per cent of global P&L (of each vertical).
 The shares of the US, Europe and China were much bigger.
 When we put in place a (country-specific) P&L structure, India suddenly became a very important geography.
 We have done better in three years after the change than three years before it.
 The average orders are 50 per cent higher.
 As part of organisation change, the single largest thing we want to do is localising the company.
 In all our businesses, we are out to build local capability in four basic aspects – product line, manufacturing and supply chain, the service team and the financing and investment capability.

+How do you look at 2013 from a top-line and bottom-line perspective?
 We have good visibility of next year’s revenues.
 Our business model is: Order this year, revenue the next.
 We expect strong double-digit growth at the top line and even stronger at bottom line.
 Our profitability growth should be at double the revenue growth rate.

+How close are you to the targets set when you took charge in India?
 Financially, we are very close, except perhaps the gas turbine business in 2012.
 The rest have grown sharply in last three years — some better than expected.
 We are financially in good shape.
 The capability of the company locally is ahead of expectation.
 In India, 2012 has been the most challenging but also the most satisfying year for me.
 It has been challenging on the government front, very challenging for gas turbine industry, the rupee depreciated a lot that affected our imports.

 How successful has been the localisation drive in India?
 With the change from a sales outpost to a fully-fledged business, now focus and intensity matters a lot.

 You start to seep in every aspect of the business, starting with the customer, whom you used to meet only twice a year, but see almost every day now.
 Understanding the customer, feeling what they are feeling, seeing what competitors are doing, you end up having a richer sense of the marketplace.

 For instance, if you look at the health care business, we are designing lot of products specifically for India.
 This includes their price points, user interface, ability to operate in an environment of Tier-II and -III hospitals with irregular power supply.
 In the health care and energy business, we have made a lot of progress in localising the products.
 The wind turbine business was essentially non-existent three years ago.
 Now, we have a manufacturing ecosystem, 85 per cent of which is totally localised.
 That business has generated hundreds of million dollars of orders non-existent three years ago.